 The body needs oxygen.
-During surgeries and medical emergencies, doctors, surgeons and anesthesiologists may have to take steps to ensure that a patient has the ability to receive oxygen.
-This often requires intubation.
+During surgeries and medical emergencies, doctors, surgeons, and anesthesiologists may have to take steps to ensure that a patient can receive oxygen.
+This often requires tracheal intubation.

 Intubation is a very skilled intensive procedure.
 If the health care provider performing the procedure has little experience, the risk of injury increases dramatically.
 While there are certainly unique challenges in some cases, most intubation failures are simple malpractice errors.
 These mistakes include failure to find the key landmarks.
 These errors include: